 But he laughs last, ‘cos ‘taint no fun, when your guts is full of wine,

 And the clock in the church plays God Save the Queen at Twelve, Three, Six and Nine.

 The models made by the Bilbie family had, in typically Victorian style, a bit more panache in that they shaped the spokes in the drum, rather than just leave them as plain square-edged pieces of wood, as the one at Mere in Wiltshire.
 The Bilbie models are at East Coker and Beaminster.
 I had rung for seventy plus years completely unaware there was a chiming apparatus above my head.
 They also had, of which I was aware, a so-called Siege apparatus consisting of a set of small bells in the ringing chamber that could be called into action after silencing the bells and therefore rung at any time with no disturbance outside.
 Dorchester also has a set of these.

-At Dunster and Holsworthy in Devon the chiming machines have the added sophistication that they turn themselves off at night to appease the neighbours.
+At Holsworthy in Devon the chiming machine has the added sophistication that it turns itself off at night to appease the neighbours.